 Evidence-Based Therapy for Teens

-As a 12-week program, one of our goals is to provide the space for our adolescent clients to begin to heal from the mental, spiritual, and physical damage done in active addiction.
+One of our goals is to provide the space for our adolescent clients to begin to heal from the mental, spiritual, and physical damage done in active addiction.
 Alongside this healing process, we also want to equip our clients with the necessary coping skills to handle the emotional ups and downs that accompany daily life even when we are in a state of good mental health.

 Throughout their time at Eagle Overlook, our clients engage in both individual and group therapy.
 We take a strong skill-based approach using well-researched and evidenced-based therapeutic methods, ensuring that clients leave treatment with concrete coping mechanisms to handle the challenges of daily life after treatment is over.
 Our staff also is eclectic in their approach to provide innovative healing methods as well, that incorporate the arts and outdoors.